pmccall33/strategic_blackjack/README.md

 # project-1-blackjack

-# A Basic Blackjack game
+# A Blackjack game to learn Basic Strategy

 ## Who -
 ### Developed by Peter McCall Murray.